 What tools will you need to fit new windscreen wipers?

-- Replacement blades.
+- Replacement windscreen wiper blades.
 Make sure you get the right model: not all wipers are the same!

 - Plastic adapter attachment.

-The wiper blades should usually include the support structure and small plastic attachments for actually hooking it up to the arm.
-Make sure you’ve got these before you take the old blades off.
+The new windscreen wiper blades should usually include the support structure and small plastic attachments needed to replace them, so make sure you have these before removing the old wiper blades.

-- Park your car on a level surface away from traffic (your driveway should do nicely).
+- Park your car on a level surface and away from traffic.

-- Take hold of the wiper arm and pull it up away from the windscreen itself (not too hard) so that the arm is sticking out perpendicular to the window in a ‘T’ shape.
+- Take hold of the windscreen wiper arm and gently pull it upwards and away from the windscreen itself.
+The arm should be sticking out perpendicular to the windscreen in a ‘T’ shape.

-- There should be a securing tab pressed near the centre attachment, which will need to be loosened.
-If it’s a bit tough initially, use a small screwdriver.
+- On the windscreen wiper arm, there should be a securing tab pressed near the centre attachment, which will need to be loosened.
+If it’s a bit tough initially, use a small screwdriver to loosen it.

 - Remove the old attachment from the blade and fit the new one (again, it should click into place).
 On some occasions, the fastening mechanisms of the blades may require you to fit the attachments first.

-- Ensure that you’ve got the blades the right way round; they need to face the same direction as the old ones.
-(Check and double check this!).
+- Ensure that you’ve got the new windscreen wiper blades the right way round.
+They need to face the same direction as the old blades.

 - Install the new blade onto the wiper arm.
 This is done by pulling the attachment into the hook at the end of the arm until it clicks.

-- Lower the arms back into place.
-Do this gently; otherwise you might end up with a crack in your windscreen.
+- Lower the windscreen wiper arms back into place.
+Do this gently; otherwise, you might end up with a crack in your windscreen.